 Set up an automated email sequence that goes out to people who sign up for your lead magnet promoting your course or other products

 Seems simple enough, right?
 Here’s a more in-depth, step-by-step guide to creating your sales funnel.

 In short, affiliates are people who promote your online products for you and take a cut of every sale they make.
 The idea of giving affiliates commission tends to give a lot of people pause, but the truth is, the majority of sales you make via affiliates, you wouldn’t have made otherwise.

 The goal is to reach audiences that are slightly outside of the audience you’ve already grown yourself and accomplish two things:

-If you can sell to someone else’s audience, and these new customers love your product (because of course they will!), then you’re likely to have a new follower and life long customer.
+If you can sell to someone else’s audience, and these new customers love your product, then you’re likely to have a new follower and life long customer.

 Another benefit of creating an affiliate program, is eventually it’ll feel like your products are selling themselves.
 If you’ve got a dedicated team of affiliates, once you launch your products, you can leave it up to your affiliates to rake in sales.

 Piggy-backing off of the last point, it will always be incredibly valuable to sell to somebody else’s audience.
 One way to access a new audience is through a joint venture partnership.